CNB News & Events

 TO OUR SHAREHOLDERS AND FRIENDS:

 Conway National continues to prosper and maintains a substantial financial position, and earnings have been strong in recent years.
-Management expects that the immediate future periods will continue to be challenging due to stubborn inflation as well as other economic, domestic, and international concerns.
-However, management believes that with the Bank’s financial position, current systems, and exceptional staff, the Company is well prepared to meet the needs of our growing communities and the opportunities which lie ahead.
+Management expects that the immediate future periods will be manageable despite continued inflation, as well as other economic, domestic, and international concerns.
+As well, management believes that with the Bank’s financial position, current systems, and exceptional staff, the Company is well prepared to meet the needs of our growing communities and the opportunities which lie ahead.

 W. Jennings Duncan, President